 - Health Savings Account (HSA): An account funded by you and Ancestry that lets you use before-tax money to pay for eligible healthcare expenses and allows you to save for medical expenses in retirement.

 - Out-of-pocket maximum: The maximum amount you pay for covered services in a year.

 - Plan coinsurance: The amount or percentage your plan pays for services after you have met the deductible.

-- Generic: medications are similar to costlier alternatives, but are not sold using a brand name.
+- Generic: Medications that are similar to costlier alternatives but are not sold using a brand name.

-- Formulary: medications are available at a lower cost to you.
+- Formulary: Medications that are available at a lower cost to you.

-- Non-formulary: medications may be purchased at a higher cost to you.
+- Non-formulary: Medications that may be purchased at a higher cost to you.